15 Of The Greatest And Most Famous Italian Piano Players

 15. Alessio Bax

-Alessio Bax had an impressive start to his career, graduating from the Bari Conservatory at the astounding age of 14 years old.
+Closing this list is Alessio Bax, who had an impressive start to his career.
+He graduated from the Bari Conservatory at the astounding age of 14 years old.

-Bax is a Steinway Artist, who lives in New York, and is a faculty member of Boston’s New England Conservatory.
+Now living in New York, Bax is a Steinway artist.
+He is also a faculty member of Boston’s New England Conservatory.

 Photo of author